 Little blockages from minerals in the water could collect in your shower head and will cause water pressure issues.
-Check out these helpful tips for removing them with vinegar from one of our previous Homeowner’s Tip blogs!
+Check out these helpful tips for removing them with vinegar from our previous Homeowner’s Tip blogs!

 Inspect the Water Heater:

-If you live in the Reno/Tahoe area, we are open and available to you, 24/7!
+If you live in the Reno/Tahoe area, we are open and available 24/7!
 Call us at (775) 828-4193 and email us a video of your issue at firstname.lastname@example.org so we can help diagnose the problem before scheduling your service call.